LCurk/Visualizations/5. Usage/Good Visuals/Sparkline.md

 (yearly by months)

+---

+**Change or trend over time.**

+---

-It is for more advanced users.
+It is for more advanced users on a customer side.